Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Experiments

+To evaluate the efficiency of the proposed TTMA-DU as aleatoric measure, we examined uncertainty histograms for both correct and incorrect test data alongside accuracy-rejection curves.

+\textbf{Uncertainty histogram:} These histograms facilitate a comparison of the uncertainty distributions associated with correct and incorrect predictions.
+The aleatoric uncertainty measure is more effective when the uncertainty distributions for correct and incorrect predictions are more distinguishable.

+\textbf{Accuracy-rejection curves:} These curves plot the correlation between the rejection rate and accuracy when excluding test data that falls within the top $T$ uncertainty levels, where $T$ ranges from 0 to 95\%.
+A more monotonically increasing and steeper curve indicates better discrimination of correct and incorrect predictions.

-We compared the proposed methods with different types of uncertainty estimation methods to validate their effectiveness.
-Specifically, we compared the proposed TTMA-DU with (1) the aleatoric uncertainty measured by the conventional TTA method~\citep{Wang2019}, and (2) the epistemic uncertainty measured by the conventional MCDO method~\citep{Gal2016}.
-We also analyzed the sensitivity of the internal parameters $\alpha$ and $K$ of the proposed TTMA-DU, where $\alpha$ is the mixup weight hyper-parameter and $K$ is the number of selected training data per class for the mixup.
-We performed these comparisons using the ISIC-18-trained VGG-19 model with $\alpha\in\{0,0.2,0.4,0.6,0.8,1\}$ and $K\in\{10,20,30,40,50\}$, and the CIFAR-100-trained WRN-28-10 model with $\alpha\in\{0,0.2,0.4,0.6,0.8,1\}$ and $K\in\{5,10,15,20\}$.
+\textbf{Baseline methods:} We compared TTMA-DU to two conventional aleatoric uncertainty methods: TTA~\citep{Wang2019} and MCDO~\citep{Gal2016}.
+We also analyzed the sensitivity of TTMA-DU's hyperparameters $\alpha$ (mixup weight hyperparameter) and $K$ (number of selected training data per class for mixup).
+We performed these comparisons using the VGG-19 model trained on ISIC-18 ($\alpha\in\{0,0.2,0.4,0.6,0.8,1\}$ and $K\in\{10,20,30,40,50\}$), and the WRN-28-10 model trained on CIFAR-100 ($\alpha\in\{0,0.2,0.4,0.6,0.8,1\}$ and $K\in\{5,10,15,20\}$).

-To determine if the proposed TTMA-DU method is better at distinguishing correct predictions from incorrect predictions than the conventional aleatoric uncertainty method, we analyzed the uncertainty histograms of correct and incorrect test samples and the accuracy-rejection curves.
-The histograms allow us to compare the distributions of uncertainty for correct and incorrect predictions.
-A smaller overlap between the two distributions indicates better discrimination.
-The accuracy-rejection curves show the relationship between rejection rate and accuracy by rejecting test data with the top $T$ uncertainty level, where $T$ ranges from 0 to 95\%.
-The more the curve monotonically increases and the steeper the slope, the better the uncertainty method discriminates correct predictions from incorrect predictions.

-To determine if the proposed TTMA-CDU method provides information about class confusion and similarity, we compared the TTMA-CDU for each class to the Average Feature Distance (AFD) in feature space.
-The AFD is computed as the average of the cosine feature distances between a test data point and the training data belonging to the same class.
-We used boxplots of the TTMA-CDU and AFD with feature distributions visualized through t-SNE~\citep{vanderMaaten2008} to verify if the proposed TTMA-CDU can help distinguish class confusion and similarity.